Jiuruu/Data-analysis-for-the-USA-commercial-flights-from-2003-to-2004/README.md

-# Sales-Data-Analysis-for-Superstore-in-EMEA-Market
+# Data analysis for the USA commercial flights from 2003 to 2004
-Project Date: Mar 2023
+Project Date: Apr 2022
 Individual Project / Grade A

-●	Collected a comprehensive dataset containing information on orders, products, sales, and profits from January 2018 to December 2021;
-●	Utilized Tableau to perform data visualization analysis on the Superstore dataset; ●	Analyzed sales and profits, profitability and capability of the products, customer segments and shipping conditions; ●	Compiled all the information into a more than 1500-word report.
+●	Collected Used R and Python to perform the data mining, data cleaning, data processing and data analysis; Compiled all the information into a comprehensive report.